unige-pinfo-2018/MOKATH-Frontend/README.md

 # Startup

-Make sure you have [Angular CLI](https://github.com/angular/angular-cli#installation) installed, run 'npm install' to resolve all dependencies.
+Make sure you have [Angular CLI](https://github.com/angular/angular-cli#installation) installed, run `npm install` to resolve all dependencies.

-Run 'ng -serve --open' for a dev server on your local host.
+Run `ng serve --open` for a dev server on your local host.